Annotation

 By

-Join eLaboratories on Oct.
-29 at 11:00 AM ET to learn more about Dr. Sanders’ strategies for recovering details about the lives of the countless men and women mentioned in these documentary fragments.
-In this presentation, Dr. Sanders will show how historical data set (re)construction is one way we can begin to address voids in the archive and use the records of the colonizers to do reparative work.
+Watch this webinar, originally presented on Dec.
+10, 2024, to learn more about Dr. Sanders’ strategies for recovering details about the lives of the countless men and women mentioned in these documentary fragments.
+In this presentation, Dr. Sanders shows how historical data set (re)construction is one way we can begin to address voids in the archive and use the records of the colonizers to do reparative work.

 Yellow placeholder image